Turning local, British PM Johnson to unveil new coronavirus rules

 The government, local media said, might also introduce a three tier-system to try to simplify the rules and the messaging, which opposition parties and some in the governing Conservative Party say has been too confusing and might have contributed to rising cases.

-But the government might have to do more to quell growing anger in northern England, where some areas have been under tightened restrictions for weeks.
+But with many in northern England having already lived with tightened restrictions for weeks, the government might have to do more to quell growing anger over any new measures.

 “We’ve certainly not agreed with them.
 I think there is probably a large gulf at the moment between us and the government,” Richard Leese, the leader of Manchester City Council, told Times Radio.